 In 2002, the Conservative government provincial legislature offered some concessions to landlords by enacting a regulation allowing landlords to avoid liability for carrying out maintenance work as long as the maintenance work was carried out in a “reasonable manner”.
 Failing that, landlords could still avoid liability for rent reductions as long as they met a number of conditions established by the regulation.
-The regulation was meant to encourage the rehabilitation of existing rental housing units without fear of penalty, provided the landlord did the work with proper regard to the interests of the tenants, as determined by the regulation in regards to california renters rights along with other states.
+The regulation was meant to encourage the rehabilitation of existing rental housing units without fear of penalty, provided the landlord did the work with proper regard to the interests of the tenants, as determined by the regulation.

 A rental unit is defined by the Residential Tenancies Act (RTA) as “any living accommodation used or intended for use as rented residential premises…”, adding that the legislation applies “with respect to rental units in residential complexes, despite any other Act and despite any agreement or waiver to the contrary”.
 It is not possible to contract out of the RTA, but section 5 of the RTA has a long list of exceptions from the legislation, including a general exception for properties used for recreational purposes.

 In the past, courts and tribunals of residential tenancies law and planning law recognized the distinction between residential uses and recreational uses.
 Presently, those distinctions appear to have become blurred and generally ignored.